 - STA 432 Statistics (MATH 343).
 Starting Fall 2020, STA 250 will no longer count for the major (students who completed it in Spring 2020 or earlier will still be able to count STA 250); instead, STA 432 will take its place.

 - STA 360 Bayesian and Modern Statistics (It is essential that you take this course by the end of your junior year.)

-- STA 440 Case Studies in the Practice of Statistics (Taken during the fall semester of senior year.)
-STA 540 in Summer 2020 can be used to meet this requirement.
+- STA 440 Case Studies in the Practice of Statistics (Taken any time during senior year.)
+STA 540 can also be used to meet this requirement.